ScottLogic/blog/_posts/2025-09-08-solving-data-consistency-in-distributed-systems-with-the-transactional-outbox.md

 On the client project, there were at least three different contexts that applied the Transactional Outbox pattern.

 In the first context, the data model needed to be relational.
 Data consistency was required between a component that had REST endpoints and an external system.
 This involved using PostgreSQL as the datastore and guaranteeing only a single instance would be polling.
-The REST endpoint code was simple, by only writing data and message payload in a transaction and returning a status code.
-The complexity in the polling layer was low, at it just removed messages when processed and marked any messages as failed when the external system responded with an error.
+The REST endpoint code was simple, by writing data and the message payload in a transaction and returning a status code.
+The complexity in the polling layer was low, at it just removed messages when they were successfully processed and marked any messages as failed when the external system responded with an error.

 The second context, like the first needed a relational data model, however the data consistency was going across an event pipeline.
-This also used PostgreSQL, but a single instance wasn't viable given forecasted performance requirements.
+This also used PostgreSQL, but a single instance of the component wasn't viable given forecasted performance requirements.
 The capabilities of row-level locking by PostgreSQL enabled multiple instances of the messaging service to be running, however this did require additional development and testing effort.

 The third context, which I worked in, was an event pipeline with a document-oriented data model.
 We used Azure Cosmos as the datastore and its change feed capability to abstract away the tracking of changes.
-Additionally, each document was given a time-to-live (TTL) attribute that facilitated automated cleaned up.
-There was some complexity reading from containers in Azure Cosmos, as data and event payloads had to be written to the same container to be in a transactional.
+Additionally, each document was given a time-to-live (TTL) attribute that facilitated document clean up.
+There was some complexity reading from containers in Azure Cosmos, as data and event payloads had to be written to the same container to be in a transaction.

 With the above three contexts in mind, we can consider the benefits and drawbacks that the Transactional Outbox pattern gave us.